smadhukumar/Fiserv/Lab 1. Oracle GoldenGate Bigdata installation.md

 1. Download the GoldenGate for bigdata binaries from Oracle site

-- click on the link https://www.oracle.com/in/middleware/technologies/goldengate-downloads.html (https://www.oracle.com/in/middleware/technologies/goldengate-downloads.html)
+- Click on the link https://www.oracle.com/in/middleware/technologies/goldengate-downloads.html
 - Select ***Oracle GoldenGate for Big Data 19.1.0.0.1 on Linux x86-64***

 ![](/images/bd/bd_1.png)

-2. accpet the Oracle license agreement and press Download button
+2. Accpet the Oracle license agreement and press Download button
 ![](/images/bd/bd_2.png)

-3. login the Oracel SSO portal by passing registered usename and password
+3. Login the Oracel SSO portal by passing registered usename and password
  ![](/images/bd/bd_3.png)

 4. Save the Oracle Bigdata Binaries Files to Local desktop